Through Zephyrs and Rain and Damian, We Continue the Wine Trail

 July 10, 2010

-So… NorthWinds.
+Anyway… NorthWinds.
 In Watertown.
 Watertown?
 Yeah, Watertown.
 What’s it to you?
-A good friend of mine grew up in Watertown, got married and lived in Watertown, got divorced and lived with his parents in Watertown, works for the town of Watertown, and now is now a remarried father living in new house in… Bozrah.
+A good friend of mine grew up in Watertown, got married and ought a house in Watertown, got divorced and lived with his parents in Watertown, works for the town of Watertown, and is now a remarried father living in new house in… Bozrah.
 Nah, just kidding… He’s still happily in Watertown.

 No one lives in Bozrah.
 NO ONE.